-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the basic financial statements of the Enhanced Sheriff's Patrol District, Hillsboro, Oregon (the District), a component unit of Washington County, Oregon, as of and for the year ended June 30, 2016, and have issued our report thereon dated December 13, 2016.
+We have audited the financial statements of the governmental activities and major fund of the Enhanced Sheriff's Patrol District, Hillsboro, Oregon (the District), a component unit of Washington County, Oregon, as of and for the year ended June 30, 2017, which collectively comprises the District's basic financial statements, and have issued our report thereon dated December 18, 2017.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.